yaheya/yaheya.github.io/content/post/closing-bell-06232022.md

 **Strategy** :

-* I do believe though, that all indexes will end up green in 2022.
+* I predict all indexes will end up green in 2022.
-*Tax losses!
+* Tax losses!
 * Focus on long term growth
 * NIO price target by end of 2022 - $30 (minimum)